adn-dodo/beagleV-Ahead-yocto-image/README.md

 # beagleV-yocto-image
-# BeagleV-Ahead Yocto Build.
+# BeagleV-Ahead Yocto Build

-This document records the work I did on the BeagleV-Ahead in the same sequence I followed it, from preparing the Yocto environment to building the image.
+This document records the work I did on the BeagleV-Ahead in the same sequence I followed, from preparing the Yocto environment to building the image.

 ------------------------------------------------------------------------